Brad Groff headshot

 Brad W. Groff

-Brad W. Groff, AIA is the founding Principal of Building Ground Architecture based in Pittsburgh, PA and New York, NY.
-Building Ground Architecture is an architecture and design firm rooted in transformative solutions.
-Project types include adaptive reuse and new construction of residential, commercial and institutional spaces.
+Brad W. Groff, AIA, is the founding Principal of Building Ground Architecture, an architecture and design firm based in Pittsburgh and New York.
+The firm is rooted in transformative solutions, with project types including adaptive reuse and new construction of residential, commercial and institutional spaces.

-Professionally, Brad’s project experience ranges from renovation and adaptive reuse of historic structures to exterior envelope façade design, residential and sustainable design.
-He has always maintained a core interest in site specific architecture, renovation and materiality specific to a region.
-Most projects have been either large, public scale commercial and mixed use, cultural/ institutional spaces, or residential design.
+Brad’s professional project experience ranges from renovation and adaptive reuse of historic structures to exterior envelope façade, residential, and sustainable design.
+He maintains a core interest in site specific architecture, renovation, and materiality specific to a region.
+Most of his projects have been either large, public scale commercial and mixed use, cultural/institutional spaces, or residential design.

-Academically, Brad has taught or been a teaching assistant at Penn State University, Harvard Graduate School of Design and Parsons.
+In academia, Brad has taught or served as a teaching assistant at Penn State University, the Harvard Graduate School of Design, and Parsons School of Design.

-He received his Bachelor of Architecture (2002) from Penn State University and a Master of Architecture from the Harvard Graduate School of Design (2007).
-He is a registered architect in several states and a member of the AIA.
+He earned a Bachelor of Architecture from Penn State University in 2002 and a Master of Architecture from the Harvard Graduate School of Design in 2007.
+He is a registered architect in several states and a member of the American Institute of Architects (AIA).

 Fall 2024 Teaching